UNiXMIT/UNiXMF/docs/binp.md

 **NOTES:**

 When the environment variable has been set on the client, you will no longer be able to use Fileshare with Data Explorer.
-To enable the use of Fileshare again you need to remove the environment variable restart Data File Tools.
+To enable the use of Fileshare again you need to remove the environment variable and restart Data File Tools.

 **Security:**